Elizabeth Yeats

-Elizabeth Corbet Yeats (11 March 1868 – 16 January 1940), known as Lolly, was an Anglo-Irish educator and publisher.
+Elizabeth Corbet Yeats (11 March 1868 – 16 January 1940), known as Lolly, was an Irish educator and publisher.
 She worked as an art teacher and published several books on art, and was a founder of Dun Emer Press which published several works by her brother W. B. Yeats.
 She was the first commercial printer in Ireland to work exclusively with hand presses.

 Early life and education

 Elizabeth Corbet Yeats was born at 23 Fitzroy Road, London.
 She was the daughter of the Irish artist John Butler Yeats and Susan Yeats (née Pollexfen).
 She was sister to W. B., Jack and Susan Mary "Lily" Yeats.
 From the age of four she lived in Merville, Sligo, at the home of her grandfather William Pollexfen.
 In November 1874 her family moved to 14 Edith Villas, West Kensington, London.
 Her governess was Martha Jowitt from 1876 until 1879 before the family moved to Bedford Park, Chiswick, in 1878.

-Yeats returned to Howth, Co.
-Dublin in 1881.
+Yeats returned to Howth, County Dublin in 1881.
 She enrolled, with her sister Susan, in the Dublin Metropolitan School of Art in 1883 and took classes at the Royal Dublin Society.

 The family moved to Eardley Crescent, South Kensington, London, in 1886.
 While there Yeats started to write fiction and published a home-made magazine, The Pleiades, with six friends, contributing ‘Story without a plot’ to the Christmas 1888 issue.
 In addition, she published ‘Scamp and three friends’ in The Vegetarian.

 Yeats also attended the Chiswick School of Art with her sister Susan and brother Jack Butler Yeats, learning "Freehand drawing in all its branches, practical Geometry and perspective, pottery and tile painting, design for decorative purposes".

 In the 1890s she lived at 3 Blenheim Road, Bedford Park, London and trained as a kindergarten teacher at the Froebel College in Bedford, Bedfordshire.
 She undertook her teaching practice at the Bedford Park High School.
 In 1892 when her training was completed she taught as a visiting art mistress at the Froebel Society, Chiswick High School and the Central Foundation School.